 Welcome to Security Lancaster

-The SSS-H (Socio-Technical Systems Security Hub), supported by CREST and ACE-CSR, targets "useful and usable" Cyber Security with a unique data-centric socio-technical "systems" perspective.
+As an umbrella of Lancaster’s Cyber Security activities, the Lancaster Security Institute (SL) targets the broad spectrum of "useful and usable" Cyber Security with a unique data-centric socio-technical "systems" perspective.

-We research Societal/Behavioral/Sociological threats, Legal aspects, SW, Distributed Systems, Networks and Digital Forensics across varied domains.
-Our emergent research targets Secure ML, technology-invariant data integrity, quantifiable/composable security alongside a community-accessible threats data repository TIDE-H (Threat Intelligence Data Exchange Hub)
+Our emergent research targets Secure ML, technology-invariant data integrity, quantifiable/composable security alongside an upcoming community-accessible threats data repository TIDE-H (Threat Intelligence Data Exchange Hub).